mehtaharsh16/daniel.feldroy.com/posts/2010-06-apologies-to-python-community.md

 title: Apologies to the Python community
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2010/06/apologies-to-python-community.html)*.Apparently planet python is pulling all content off this blog to its RSS feed.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2010/06/apologies-to-python-community.html)*.

+Apparently planet python is pulling all content off this blog to its RSS feed.
 Which meant a rant I wrote this morning that was completely off topic went to the entire Python community.
 I'm contacting the staff behind planet.python.org and asking that they point at the correct feed so this doesn't happen again.

 ---